Not ready for study.

 - If the verb does not take a direct doee, then:

-- If the past verb is of the pattern فَعِلَ faɛila, then:
+- If the perfect verb is of the pattern فَعِلَ faɛila, then:

 - If the meaning of the verb does not fall under the cases ii., iii., and iv. (below), then the maṣdar tends to be, in general, of the pattern فَعَل faɛal.
 Examples: